Skip to main content

 Information for ICBs and Local Authorities placing children in Somerset

-Initial and Review Health Assessments can be requested and will be charged at the current NHS national tariff rates.
+Initial and Review Health Assessments can be requested.
 Please send all such requests with appropriate paperwork by secure email to CLANursesandDoctors@SomersetFT.nhs.uk

 Contact Details